psamuels00/artwork/README.md

 - Get some better pics of the Beach Boardwalk

 **UI Tweak**
-- On desktop with narrow window, there is a large empty space above and below the first image on a portfolio project page.
+- The first image on a portfolio project page does not render well in some cases, namely on my iPhone in landscape orientation.

 **Performance/Accessibility**
 - Study reports from the following for more recommendations: